clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 * Any experience with Node.js a major plus.

 ## What you get
-* Gain experience in all areas of the business.
+* Gain real-world experience in an established agency.
 * Work in a relaxed, fun and buzzing environment.
 * Develop your skills: design and development practices and methodologies, innovation, teamwork and social interaction.
 * Add the best clients to your portfolio: BBC, Channel 4, News International, Shortlist and more.